Rantama/exercise-git/README.md

 ###Answers

 #### 1 What is Git?
+  An open source version control software
 #### 2 What is Github?
+  a remote server, a community of developers, and a graphical web interface for managing your Git project.
 #### 3 Describe the command that were used on Try Git tutorial.
+  git status - get current state of project git init - initiate git repository git add - add to staging area git commit -m - store stage changes git add '*.txt' - add many file to directory git log - getting logs to all the changes

 #### 4 What are the main advantages?
+  any changes done will not make any changes to the master.
+Each person can work on his or her copy without damaging the master

 ##Exercise